tutyamxx/memerizer/README.md

 * API Request limit is **65** requests per minute per IP, to slightly prevent spamming Heroku
 * API Endpoint URL hosted on heroku ➡️ https://memerizer.herokuapp.com/api/v1
-* If you get an error while accessing the API endpoints is most likely that I'm out of free monthly Heroku Dyno hours 🤐